 This is not the case.
 The mint chocolate chip flavor nailed it on the head, tasting exactly how you would expect it to, full of mint and chocolatey goodness.

 I’m not going to lie; I’m usually not a fan of mint-flavored snacks.
-I have long held a position that meant was not intended to be mixed with sweet flavors.
+I have long held a position that meant it was not intended to be mixed with sweet flavors.
 But I will have to rethink my stance after trying these mint chocolate chip protein bars.
 These gluten-free bars are awesome; the mint flavor mixed with the chocolate is perfect.

 This protein bar has slightly fewer calories than the previous one, with 180 total calories.